OidaTiftla/EEC-Scripts/README.md

 Relevant files:

-- `config.sh`
+- `config-zippey.sh`
 - `.gitattributes`
 - `zippey.exe` and `zippey.py`
-- `convert.sh`
+- `convert-zippey.sh`

-The `config.sh` file sets up the smudge and clean filters.
+The `config-zippey.sh` file sets up the smudge and clean filters.

-With `convert.sh` you are able to rewrite your whole git history to use the new smudge and clean filters.
+With `convert-zippey.sh` you are able to rewrite your whole git history to use the new smudge and clean filters.
 **But be careful!!!**
 It's recommended to make a backup of your repository before using this script, so you can go back if it's failing.
 The script was only tested on a single repository.